w3f/General-Grants-Program/grants/speculative/bit-country.md

     We will build Bit.Country Chain with Substrate technologies.

-    Our system will utilise existing pallets as well as develop new pallets for Bit.Country Chain specific requirements such as token economy, marketplace logic, NFT management, staking and governance.
+    Our system will utilise existing pallets as well as develop new pallets for Bit.Country Chain specific requirements such as token economy, marketplace, NFT management, staking and governance.

   * An indication of why your team is interested in creating this project.